 RCMI 2023 presents research opportunities to share new and innovative approaches, develop the next generation of health disparities research, and extend the reach and visibility of RCMI scientists and communities interested in improving health outcomes.

-General Sessions and Concurrent Scientific Sessions consisting of opening plenary, panel discussions, oral presentations, and general & moderated poster presentations on health disparities.
+The Conference will include a number of General Sessions and Concurrent Scientific Sessions consisting of lectures, panel discussions, oral abstract presentations, and general & moderated poster presentations on the environmental, cultural, socioeconomic, biobehavioral, and genetic bases of health disparities… read more »

-Abstract submission for poster presentations.
-We are seeking scientific and/or informative abstracts that reflect the focus of the conference.
+Abstract submission for poster presentations will be posted here soon!
+We are seeking scientific and/or informative abstracts that reflect the focus of the conference… read more »

 2023 RCMI CONSORTIUM NATIONAL CONFERENCE